 For a new package, in the Select Group and Install Feature Sets panel, make selections from the available options, which vary depending on the installation package type.
 Click Next.

-To uninstall third-party security software on the Windows client, you must configure custom Client Install Settings before you launch the Client Deployment Wizard.
+To uninstall existing security software on the Windows client, you must configure custom Client Install Settings before you launch the Client Deployment Wizard.
 You can also use an existing client install package that is configured to enable this function.
-To see which third-party software the client package removes, see About the Security Software Removal feature in Symantec Endpoint Protection 12.1.

 Click Remote Push, and then click Next.

 In the Computer Selection panel, locate the computers to receive the software using one of the following methods:

 To browse the network for computers, click Browse Network.